-I know flying is one of the safest modes of transport and that, statistically speaking, I’d have to fly every day for an average of 123,000 years before being in a fatal air crash.
-Logic isn’t the issue.
+I know that flying is one of the safest modes of transport and that, statistically speaking, I’d have to fly every day for an average of 123,000 years before being in a fatal air crash.
+But logic isn’t the issue.
 I mean how logical is the person who tried to convince me that walking over hot coals at one of those motivational boot camps would cure my fear of flying?
 With hundreds of flights under my belt, I can assure you I’ve yet to board a plane that has burning hot coals in the aisle.

 Five facts people who are not afraid of flying need to know about people who are.